 In this post, I want to talk about the importance of benefits over features, and how asking yourself So What? will make all the difference.

-When you want to write, but don’t know where to start, what do you do?
+If you want to write but don’t know where to start, what do you do?

 I write for a living.
-Or I’m paid to talk about writing and trigger inspiration in business owners who are struggling to craft a clear brand narrative.
+Or I’m paid to talk about writing.

-In the beginning, writing was a creative outlet, not the way I paid my bills.
-The calling is strong, the need to be creative is as much part of me as my shaved hair and tendency to talk too much when I’m nervous.
+Before writing became the way I paid my bills, it was one of many creative outlets.
+My need to be creative is as much part of me as my shaved hair and tendency to talk too much.

-Blank page syndrome, writer’s block, creative slowdown – whatever term you use.
-Even the most productive among us face it.
-Overwhelmed with ideas, a worried mind in a stressful age, even electric lighting and the buzz of technology – these can all stifle our natural ability to create.
+Even the most productive among us face writer’s block.
+Overwhelmed with ideas, the fast-moving pace of a stressful age, even electric lighting and the faint buzz of technology that feels inescapable – all can stifle our natural ability to be creative.

-It’s such a popular topic of conversation that I have started asking people for their individual tips on beating the block.
-Here are the three most common answers, I hope you find them useful.
+This has become such a popular topic of conversation that I’ve started asking people for their own tips on beating the block.
+Here are three of the most common, I hope you find them useful.